infobloxopen/architecture-workshops2/LEADERBOARD.md

 ## Scoring

 Each case is scored 0–100 by the driver's built-in scorer.
-The total score is the sum of all four cases (max **400**).
+The total score is the sum of all five cases (max **500**).

 | Metric           | Weight | Deduction                              |
 |------------------|--------|----------------------------------------|